neherlab/nextalign/README.md

 Nextalign is the viral genome sequence alignment algorithm used in [Nextclade](https://github.com/nextstrain/nextclade), ported to C++ and made to a standalone command-line tool.

-Nextalign performs pairwise alignment of provided sequences against a given reference sequences using a banded local alignment with affine gap-cost.
+Nextalign performs pairwise alignment of provided sequences against a given reference sequence using a banded local alignment with affine gap-cost.
 Band width and rough relative positions are determined through seed matching.

 Currently, nextalign's primary focus is on SARS-CoV-2 genome, but it can be used on any virus with a sufficiently similar reference sequence (less than a 5% divergence).
-Nextalign will strip insertions relative to the reference and output them in a separate tabular file.
+Nextalign will strip insertions relative to the reference and output them in a separate CSV file.

 ---